opennetworkinglab/aether-docs/onramp/blueprints.rst

   mode) the UE.
 As with gNBsim, ``[oai_nodes]`` can identify the same server as Kubernetes (where the 5G Core runs).
 Another possible configuration is to co-locate the gNB and UE on one server, with the 5G Core running on a separate server.
-(Although not required in principle, the current playbooks require the gNB and simulated UE be co-located on the same server.)
+(Although not necessary in principle, the current playbooks require the gNB and simulated UE be co-located on the same server.)